Sabri0o/Titanic-Basic-Data-Exploration/Interpretation.md

 * 91,89 % of women from 2 Class were survived
 * while 46,07 % of women from 3 Class were survived

-Only the 'Child' and the 'Baby' Categories have highest survival rate :
+Only the 'Child' and the 'Baby' Categories have higher survival rate :

 * Adult 38,10 %
 * Teenager 46,93 %